-It is made with pickles, simple as that.
 It’s a basic soup that is flavored with brine pickles to add a little tang, just enough.

 Pickle Soup / Zupa Ogórkowa